18 Nov Syracuse Glass – FeneVision

 Complexity is opportunity

 „With every FeneVision upgrade, there are more features.
 If we have a problem, they really work to help us solve it.
 Through their annual user conference, we are now part of a network of fabricators we share information with.
 Their customer service culture is reassuring for me.
-I’ve enjoyed
+I’ve enjoyed watching them succeed.

 Today, we see complexity as opportunity.
 Being able to manage any kind of order and deliver it quickly and correctly has enabled us to increase customer loyalty and pick up market share.
 We work hard at service all the time.
 It sets us apart.